32sy/Thor/README.md

 ## Frequently Asked Questions
 1) A fatal error occurred.
 The required library *something* could not be found. \
    This is a Linux Package Mixup, use [this](https://github.com/Samsung-Loki/LegacyThor/issues/5) as reference.

+2) What happened to original Thor (or Hreidmar) \
+   This is a rewrite of Thor written from scratch, so I could implement the native USB communication. \
+   Also, the old codebase was severely flawed in my opinion.
+I archived it [here](https://github.com/Samsung-Loki/LegacyThor/).

 ## Credits
 [TheAirBlow](https://github.com/theairblow) for Thor Flash Utility \